Sailors, Marines and civilians across Hampton Roads help restore Dam Neck Annex coastline

-Sailors, Marines and civilians from Naval Air Station Oceana, Dam Neck Annex and Naval Support Activity Portsmouth spent two days restoring Dam Neck Annex’s coastline, kicking off with a beach cleanup April 21 and culminating in a dune restoration project April 22 utilizing recycled Christmas trees.
-This initiative helps restore the Annex’s dunes, and paves the way for future dune restoration projects.
+Sailors, Marines and civilians from Naval Air Station Oceana, Dam Neck Annex and Naval Support Activity Portsmouth spent two days restoring Dam Neck Annex’s coastline, kicking off with a beach cleanup April 22 and culminating in a dune restoration project April 29 utilizing recycled Christmas trees.

+The April 22 beach cleanup brought together seven commands and departments to clear trash and debris.
+Participating units included Marine Corps Detachment Dam Neck, Surface Combat Systems Training Command Hampton Roads, Strike Fighter Squadron (VFA) 106, Dam Neck Annex’s Officer in Charge, Naval Air Station Oceana Security and Sailors from USNS Comfort (T-AH 20).

+“The purpose of this trash pickup was to clean up our beaches and dunes to prevent the trash from harming the local ecosystem and wildlife,” said Petty Officer 1st Class Andrew Kroll, a retail services specialist.

 |Date Taken: